-Dr. Hao Tan is a Senior Lecturer in International Business at the Newcastle Business School, University of Newcastle, Australia.
-He also serves as an acting Head of the International Business Discipline and the Convenor for the Master of International Business Program.
+Dr. Hao Tan is a Senior Lecturer in International Business at the Newcastle Business School, University of Newcastle, Australia, where he also serves as Acting Head of the International Business Discipline and Program Convenor for the Master of International Business and Graduate Certificate of IB.
 Prior to joining the UoN in 2012, Dr. Tan had worked with several universities in Australia, including Macquarie University, University of Technology Sydney and the University of Western Sydney, on such roles as Research Associate, Research Supervisor, and Research Lecturer.

 Dr. Hao Tan’s current research interests are in the interplay of international business strategy, innovation and economic geography, with a focus on the energy, resource and renewable energy sectors.
-Since 2009 he has published over 20 scholarly journal articles and book chapters, including 11 A/A* journal articles as per the ERA and/or the ABDC rankings.
+Since 2009 he has published five chapters in research books and over 20 scholarly journal articles, including 11 articles in A/A* journals as per the ERA and/or the ABDC rankings.
 Recently with his co-author, Prof. John Mathews from Macquarie University, he has published a commentary article in the prestigious science journal ‘Nature’.